hpcaitech/ColossalAI/applications/ColossalEval/README.md

 >
 > We use zero-shot for ChatGLM models.
 >
-> Qwen-7B is now inaccessible in Hugging Face, we are using the latest version of it before it was made inaccessible.
-Only for dataset MMLU, the prompt would be "xxx Answer:"(remove the space after ":") and we calculate the logits over " A", " B", " C" and " D" for Qwen-7B.
-Qwen-7B tends to be much more deterministic than other models.
+> To evaluate Qwen-7B on dataset MMLU, the prompt would be "xxx Answer:"(remove the space after ":") and we calculate the logits over " A", " B", " C" and " D" for Qwen-7B.
+Both the original and updated versions of Qwen-7B tend to be much more deterministic than other models.
 For example, the logits over " A" can be `-inf` and softmax would be exact `0`.
 >
 > For other models and other dataset, we calculate logits over "A", "B", "C" and "D".